TakermanLTD/portfolio/wp-content/plugins/sg-cachepress/readme.txt

 	With file-based caching enabled we will create static HTML versions of your website which will be served to future visitors.
 The files are stored in the browser memory.
 	Included in version 7.0.0, the File-Based Caching is available both for SiteGround and non SiteGround users.

+	File-Based Caching configuration:
+		- Clean up interval - this allows you to manage the interval File-Based cache will be automatically purged on.
+		- Preheat cache - When Preheating is enabled, our system will reload the cache once it is purged after content update in order to serve the fastest possible results to your real visitors.
+Preheating is using the website sitemap and being executed via cron.
+		- Logged-in users cache - By default, we do not cache content for logged in users.
+Once Logged In Cache is enabled, we will store separate caches for each user.
+Note, that if you have many users, the size of the stored cache may be increased.

 Memcached:
 	Powerful object caching for your site.
 Memcached stores frequently executed queries to your databases and then reuses them for better performance.
 It is available only on SiteGround Environment.